 Outdoor First Aid

-Ideal for outdoor enthusiasts including mountaineers, hill walkers, climbers, canoeists, kayakers, cavers, mountain bikers & outdoor instructors / coaches requiring only an 8hr certificate.
-Please note: the minimum requirement for most outdoor instructors is the 2-day Outdoor First Aid Course.
+Ideal for outdoor enthusiasts including mountaineers, hill walkers, climbers, canoeists, kayakers, cavers, mountain bikers & outdoor instructors / coaches requiring only the 8hr certificate.
+Please note: the minimum requirement for most outdoor instructors is the 16hr Outdoor First Aid Course.

-In addition to the core life saving skills 8hr outdoor first aid covers monitoring a casualty, providing insulation & shelter and first aid in the semi-remote environment until further help arrives.
+In addition to the core life saving skills 8hr outdoor first aid covers monitoring a casualty, providing insulation & shelter and first aid in an outdoor environment until further help arrives.

 - Basic Life Support